Draconizations/LnzLive/docs/GUIDE.md

 ### Background Color Selector

 Clicking on the square after the menu options brings up a color selector, which you can use to pick the background color of the pet view.

+### Reference Images

+Clicking on the picture icon will toggle the reference image, which you can control using "Reference Image" settings popup under File.
+You can set these images to show in the background and/or as a popup, and whether they zoom with your current zoom level.

 ### Eyelid Toggle